StarlaneStudios/social-js-icons/README.md

 ```

 The name of each icon is prefixed with `sjs` followed by a camel case version of the icon name.
 You can find a complete list of icons in [ICONS.md](ICONS.md).

+## Adding Icons

+Think of an icon that is not in this package?
+Create an issue and I will add it!